Mets' Brandon Nimmo getting it done with the lumber and leather

 Injury updates

-* Justin Verlander (right teres major strain) is scheduled to throw live batting practice Sunday, his first time facing hitters since getting hurt more than three weeks ago.
-Then he’d advance to a minor-league rehabilitation start.
+Justin Verlander (right teres major strain) is scheduled to throw live batting practice Sunday, his first time facing hitters since getting hurt more than three weeks ago.
+The next step would be a minor-league rehabilitation start.

-* Commack native Stephen Ridings (right lat strain) had a setback recently but is close again to appearing in minor-league games — just as he was close to getting into games near the end of spring training..
+Commack native Stephen Ridings (right lat strain) recently had a setback but is close to appearing in minor-league games — just as he was close to getting into games near the end of spring training.

 Extra bases